Brontomerus/brandons-site/src/data/about.md

 # Fun Facts About Me

 - I can (sort of) speak some Czech, or better said, Já umím mluvit trochu Česky.
+As this ages I get less and less capable everyday unfortunately.
 - Give me a Rubik's Cude and I'll solve it in less than 5 minutes.
 My PR is 1:50!
 - My Favorite programming language is Python, which I taught myself.
 - Can't spell "license" correctly without verifying via spellcheck or google.